Home / Resume / IT / IT Support

 6

-Listing every technology you've ever touched
+Listing every technology you have ever touched

 What to do if you have no professional experience